 A very pretty box with unknown contents.
 I am continually amazed at how creative these craftsmen are.

 We finally came to the springs.
 The waters were a pristine, dark turqoise.
 Lily pads floated on the surface, while fish swam in the pond.
 Garuda carvings spewed water out of their mouths.
 Devotees dipped their heads in the water, which is supposed to have curative properties and is meant for purification.
 I hadn’t brought a change of clothes because our guide Toto didn’t mention anything about water.
 Would’ve liked to take a dip.

 Everyone had to wear a sarong before entering the temple, to show respect and make sure you’re properly covered.

 Stacks of prayer boxes offered up during prayer time.

 Local devotees in traditional Balinese wear.
 Men wore shorter sarongs around themselves, much like our Malaysian Baju Melayu.
 The women wore longer ones tightly wrapped around their waists.
 The men also had clean white shirts and caps.

 Prayer session in progress.
 A priest leads at the front.

 If you think the sales people at your place are aggressive, they are nothing like the Balinese sales girls manning these souvenir shops.
 They literally shove items in your face and won’t stop pestering you til you buy something from them.
-My fam being the gullible type (ha!), we found it difficult to say no and ended up buying a tonne of souvenirs we didn’t need.
+We found it difficult to say no and ended up buying a tonne of souvenirs we didn’t need.

 I mean, I could get one for fun, but then it’d be hard trying to explain it at customs.
 Heh.